ajoino/pyrrowhead/docs/source/index.rst

 ======================================
 Pyrrowhead is a CLI tool for managing Arrowhead local clouds.

-To get started with Pyrrowhead
+To get started with Pyrrowhead...

 .. toctree::
    :maxdepth: 2